btbroot/ocds-ru/README.md

     GNU Affero General Public License for more details.

-    You should have received a copy of the GNU Affero General Public License along with Foobar.
+    You should have received a copy of the GNU Affero General Public License along with ocds-ru.
 If not, see <http://www.gnu.org/licenses/>.

 ## Preambula
 [OCDS](http://standard.open-contracting.org/) stands for Open Contracting